top of page

 History Group speakers and meetings 2025

-We have scheduled a varied and interesting programme of speakers and meetings in 2025.
+We have a varied and very interesting programme of speakers at our meetings in 2025.

 Speaker: MATHEW MORRIS